lkrych/cprogramming/three_easy_pieces/my-intro/README.md

 1. One to load the value of the counter from memory into register.
 2. One to increment it.
-3. One to stor it back into memory.
+3. One to store it back into memory.

 Because these instructions do not execute **atomically** (all at once), strange things can happen.